k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 The following parameters are to be filled in the properties tab:
-- Name: The name of the flow to be triggered by this actor.
+- Name: name of the flow to be triggered by this actor.
-- UID: The unique ID for this job.
+- UID: unique ID for this job.

 Note that both name and UID can either be chosen by the user, attributed automatically by Fabric, or parsed from a previous actor.

 - Schedule: the execution frequency of the job, which can be either one of the following:
--- Immediate
+	- Immediate
--- Interval
+	- Interval
--- Date/Time
+	- Date/Time
--- CRON schedule
+	- CRON schedule

 - Affinity: this sets which node/DC name IP address is to be used to run the Broadway job.